 By the time Millican was chosen as president, the BOR had already determined that Central Florida's higher education needs had changed from what legislators had originally envisioned.
 Market surveys of high school and community college students taken showed that Central Florida needed business people and teachers in addition to scientists and engineers.
 So, the regents decided to include liberal arts, education and business studies in the university curriculum, in addition to computer and engineering courses.

-Governor Claude Kirk presided over the FTU groundbreaking in March of 1967.
+Governor Claude Kirk presided over the FTU groundbreaking on March 19, 1967.
 Eighteen months later on October 7, 1968, classes began with 1,948 students, 90 instructors and 150 staff members.
 Fifty-five degree programs were offered within five colleges: Business Administration; Education; Humanities and Social Sciences; Natural Sciences; and Engineering and Technology.
-The first two of the University's fourteen regional campuses, Daytona and Cocoa, also opened that year.
+The first two of the University's nine regional campuses, Daytona and Cocoa, also opened that year.

 In 1978, Dr. Millican decided to return to teaching in the College of Business, and Dr. Trevor Colbourn became the university's second president.
 The new president realized that the community population had changed and diversified, and so had the University.
 Many students were now enrolled in widely varied academic programs, reflecting a shift in demand for strictly technological and scientific education as the local economy diversified.
 In December 1978, Governor Reuben Askew signed legislation changing the school's name from Florida Technological University to the University of Central Florida.
 By the time Dr. Colbourn resigned to return to teaching history in 1989, UCF had a football team, a marching band, four doctoral programs, a Research Park, and seven endowed Chairs.
 The academic programs had also been diversified and reorganized to create the College of Arts and Sciences.

-UCF has become one of the nations leading metropolitan research universities through its community and corporate partnerships and UCF still stands for "Under Construction Forever"; planning, building and creating new programs, facilities and opportunities for Central Floridians as it continues to "Reach for the Stars".
+UCF has become one of the nations leading metropolitan research universities through its community and corporate partnerships.
+UCF still stands for "Under Construction Forever"; planning, building and creating new programs, facilities and opportunities for Central Floridians as it continues to "Reach for the Stars."

 Compiled by Becky Hammond, University Archives, from the following sources: